postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ## Overriding methods

-To override one or more methods, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method exposed on `builder.AdviceFactory`.
+To override one or more methods, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod*?text=builder.AdviceFactory.OverrideMethod> method.

 The _first argument_ of `OverrideMethod` is the <xref:Caravela.Framework.Code.IMethod> that you want to override.
 This method must be in the type being targeted by the current aspect instance.

 The _second argument_ of `OverrideMethod` is the name of the template method.
 This method must exist in the aspect class and, additionally:

-* the template method must be annotated with the `[Template]` attribute,
+* The template method must be annotated with the `[Template]` attribute,
-* the template method must have exactly the following signature:
+* The template method must have a compatible return type and must have only parameters that exist in the target method with a compatible type.
+When the type is unknown, `dynamic` can be used.
+For instance, the following template method will match any method because it has no parameter (therefore will match any parameter list) and have the universal `dynamic` return type, which also matches `void`.

     ```cs
     dynamic?
 Template()